 Installing Floating Engineered Hardwood Floors

 Interlocking engineered hardwood floors are a favorite among home improvement novices because they are simple to install.
-Put a 3/8-inch spacer between the boards and the walls and apply glue to the groove before locking the first row of boards together.
+Put a 3/8-inch spacer between the boards and the walls and lock the first row of boards together.
 Then, measure and cut the last piece with a table saw so it fits, allowing for a 3/8-inch expansion gap.
-Always remove excess glue with a damp cloth before moving on to the next board.
+Although it's rare these days, some flooring systems require glue, and if you use it, always remove excess glue with a damp cloth before moving on to the next board.

 When you get to the last board in the row, use a last-board puller tool by hooking it over the end of the plank and then tapping it with a hammer to connect the end joints.
 Follow the same procedure to install the rest of the floor, using the last-board puller tool again to install the last row.